mvolkmann/blog/src/swift-ui.md

 The elements in the `RandomAccessCollection` must either conform to the `Identifiable` protocol (which requires them to have an `id` property) OR the `id:` argument must be set.
+This is important!
+If the elements are not `Identifiable` and no `id:` argument is supplied, the view may not update property when the collection changes.

 Only constant ranges are allowed (ex. `0..<5`, but not `begin..<end`).
 The value of `id:` is a key path that specifies how to find a unique value in the element.